 Sport, music and college facilities

 St Cross offers a range of events, often student-led.
 These include lectures, a photography competition, an art prize and visits to exhibitions, galleries and theatres.

 The college has a number of sports clubs, and an arrangement with Wolfson College enables St Cross students to join their sporting clubs and teams (with use of facilities), including the very successful Wolfson College Boat Club.

 Facilities for disabled students

-Accommodation for students with disabilities is available both at the main site and at the college's Annexe on St Cross Road.
+Accommodation for disabled students is available both at the main site and at the college's Annexe on St Cross Road.
 Please contact the college about any accessibility requirements.